Kybella™ Cape Coral

 FDA approval was established based on two clinical trials of 1,022 adult participants with moderate or severe submental fat.
 Participants were randomly assigned to receive Kybella or a placebo for up to six treatments.
 The results conclusively showed that reductions in submental fat were observed more frequently in participants who received Kybella versus the placebo.

-For best results it is recommended that patients commit to 2 to 6 treatments spaced a month apart with 12 to 20 injections per visit; though some patients may need up to 50 injections in a single treatment.
-Up to 50 injections may sound like a lot of injections, but the treatment typically takes less time than a basic manicure – around 20 – 30 minutes.
+For best results it is recommended that patients commit to 2 to 6 treatment sessions spaced a month apart with 12 to 20 injections per visit; though some patients may need up to 50 injections in a single treatment.
+Up to 50 injections may sound like a lot of injections, but the treatment typically takes less time than a basic manicure – around 20 – 30 minutes and it has minor yet common side effects like swelling.

 Using Kybella for treatment on areas other than the double chin is not FDA approved or recommended.